 - Keeley Compressor Plus 4-Knob Compressor Pedal

-- How To Choose The Best Compressor Pedal For You
+- How To Choose The Right Compressor For You

 The Keeley Compressor Plus LTD 4-Knob Compressor Pedal is our Top Pick, as it offers versatility, quality, and natural tone.
 This pedal adds pristine clarity while balancing out volume differences between strings and comes in a unique color to spice up your pedal board.